dbursem/ogn-client-php/readme.md

 * you'll also need an "airplanes" table with flarm ID's you want to track, for the getfilter() method.
 Or you can just hardcode a filter for the aprs client.

 **Do \_NOT\_ use the igc.php file!**
-this file is only present to serve as an example of how to generate an IGC file from the logs in ognlogs. check the [openlayers igc example](http://openlayers.org/en/v3.8.1/examples/igc.html) if you want to show the IGC in a webbrowser.
+this file is only present to serve as an example of how to generate an IGC file from the logs in ognlogs.
+Create your own functions to do this in your environment or wait till I have time to make A proper class for it.

+check the [openlayers igc example](http://openlayers.org/en/v3.8.1/examples/igc.html) if you want to show the IGC in a webbrowser.

 As said before, this class has some rough edges so handle with care!